lincolnyouree/barTender/README.md

 ## Stretch Goals:

-* Allow user to swipe through random cocktails without having to search for something specific.
+* Swipe through random cocktails without having to search for a specific cocktail.
 * Allow user to customize all ingredients to create their perfect cocktail.
 * Ability to upload photo of user-made cocktail.
 * Mobile responsiveness.